scotthelm/factbook-data-pipeline/docs/source/index.rst

-.. rate_my_world_leader documentation master file, created by sphinx-quickstart.
+.. factbook_data_pipeline documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project rate_my_world_leader's API docs!
+Welcome to project factbook_data_pipeline's API docs!
 =============================================

 .. toctree::